achilleaschristou/Tech_Portfolio/Smart_Trash_Bin/README.md

 - Self-Cleaning Mechanism with a simple wiping or UV sterilization system to keep bins hygienic 🧼
 - Solar-Powered Operation by making it energy-efficient and integrating a small solar panel to power sensors and motors ☀️
 - Voice Control & Smart Home Integration to allow opening/closing via voice commands or integrate with Google Home / Alexa 🎙️🏠
-- Add system monitoring scripts for temperature and performance 📊

 ---